 BOOM! went the speed of sound behind me.

 Pushed the pedal all the way to the floor, slowly, steadily.

-The g-forces
+were well designed.
 I looked over at the cat.
 He was okay, but not liking

 this much.
 He had stretched out full length to reduce the pressure.

-With no worries about running out of fuel I could take my time escaping
+With no worries about running out of fuel I could take

-and I'd glide on out.
+speed constant and I'd glide on out.